renilJoseph/SunHacks2019/README.md

 # SunHacks2019
 ### Awards: Best Social Cause, Best Data Science Hack, Best Google Cloud Project
 An App to help people with blindnes.
+This app detects items infront of you and inform the blind user in form of speech.
+We also trained an OpenCV image classifier model with our groups photos to inform if we are presne in room.

 ## Steps to deploy and test app engine.
 1. export GOOGLE_APPLICATION_CREDENTIALS='Path to creadentials json from google cloud'